-NEW to IAIA08: IAIA recognises in students the future of the organisation.
+IAIA recognises in students the future of the organisation.
 Ways to increase student membership within IAIA and their participation and access to its annual conferences are currently being developed.
 Within this context, the Board of Directors asks that all training course instructors allow one student to participate in the course at no fee, once the course has reached its minimum level of registrants.
 Trainers willing to accept more students are welcomed to do so.

 Students will apply to IAIA HQ for the waiver by submitting a 300 word statement of interest explaining how the chosen training course could contribute to their research or student career.
 Eligible applicants will be selected competitively, and the instructor(s) can choose to be involved in the selection process if so desired.
-Selected students will pay IAIA directly for his/her own lunch expenses, while IAIA will fund coffee break costs for that student.
+Trainers will not be expected to pay lunch or coffee break expenses for the selected student(s).